bingb0t5/im-in/README.md

 - signed-out users can fill the create form before authenticating
 - draft state is stored locally
 - on save, the app prompts for email and sends a magic link
-- after sign-in, the user returns and completes the save
+- after sign-in, the user returns to Step 3 and only sees `One Last Step` name capture when profile details are still missing

 ### Guest bookings flow